Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Introduction

 Recently, increased research efforts have been devoted to leveraging AI frameworks to extend our knowledge in this field.
-In particular, various regression techniques have been proven to successfully interpolate between the existing data and approximate $\kappaL$ using only simpler properties~\cite{Carrete2014,Zhang2018c, Chen2019b, Zhu2021}; however, using these techniques to extrapolate into new areas of materials space is a known challenge.
+In particular, various regression techniques have been proven to successfully interpolate between the existing data and approximate $\kappa_\mathrm{L}$ using only simpler properties~\cite{Carrete2014,Zhang2018c, Chen2019b, Zhu2021}; however, using these techniques to extrapolate into new areas of materials space is a known challenge.
+More importantly, the explainbility of these models is limited by their inherent complexity.
 Physically motivated, semi-empirical models, e.g. the Slack model~\cite{Slack1979}, perform slightly better in this regard because they encapsulate information about the actuating mechanism.
-Recent efforts have used AI to extend the capabilities of these models~\cite{Miller2017a, Yan2015a,Toberer2011,Zhang2018c} to increase their accuracy in estimating $\kappaL$.
-However, applicability of such models is still limited by the physical assumptions entering the original expressions.~\cite{Miller2017a,Yan2015a}.
-A general model that removes these assumptions and achieves the quantitative accuracy of AI approaches, while retaining the qualitative interpretability of analytical models, is, however still lacking.
+Recent efforts have used AI to extend the capabilities of these models~\cite{Miller2017a, Yan2015a,Toberer2011,Zhang2018c} to increase their accuracy in estimating $\kappa_\mathrm{L}$.
+However, the applicability of such models is still limited by the physical assumptions entering the original expressions~\cite{Miller2017a,Yan2015a}.
+A general model that removes these assumptions and achieves the quantitative accuracy of AI approaches, while retaining the qualitative interpretability of analytical models, is however, still lacking.